Satisfactory Academic Standing

 - Avoid academic misconduct by engaging in any activity, including but not limited to, cheating, plagiarism, falsifying academic records, misrepresenting facts, or any act designed to give unfair academic advantage to the student, or the attempt to commit such an act.

 The GSBS is committed to provide an environment that fosters freedom of discussion, inquiry, and expression.

-Disruptive behavior, as defined by the GSBS, refers to inappropriate behavior that interferes with the functioning and flow of the institution, faculty’s ability to lecture, or students’ learning.
+Disruptive behavior, as defined by the GSBS, refers to inappropriate behavior that interferes with the functioning of the institution, faculty’s ability to lecture, or students’ learning.
 Such behavior includes, but is not limited to:

 - Disruptive tardiness.

 - Misuse of electronic devices, such as laptops, cellphones, or iPads, during class for activities not related to the course.